Code-Institute-Submissions/Javascript-milestone-project-2/README.md

 # Project Name: TravelUSA

 TravelUSA is a travel company that specialises in bespoke travel packages which are made to each customer specifications.
 This website is a single page website with Google Maps API.
-The map is designed as an exploratory feature to allow the user to look at different destinations all across the United States and look at local attractions, places to eat as well as accomodation.
+The map is designed as an exploratory feature to allow the user to look at different destinations across the United States and look at local attractions, places to eat as well as accomodation.
 The aim of having the map inbedded into the website is because the aim of TravelUSA is for the customer to design their own holiday package, choose where they want to go, what they want to do, and TravelUSA takes care of the rest.